Alzheimer's & Dementiaalz.org | IHaveAlz

 Vascular brain changes often coexist with changes linked to other types of dementia, including Alzheimer's disease and dementia with Lewy bodies.
 Several studies have found that vascular changes and other brain abnormalities may interact in ways that increase the likelihood of dementia diagnosis.
 Sign up for our enews to receive updates about Alzheimer’s and dementia care and research.

-Vascular dementia is widely considered the second most common cause of dementia after Alzheimer's disease, accounting for 20 to 30 percent of cases.
+Vascular dementia is widely considered the second most common cause of dementia after Alzheimer's disease, accounting for 10 percent of cases.
 Many experts believe that vascular dementia remains underdiagnosed — like Alzheimer's disease — even though it's recognized as common.

 Symptoms can vary widely, depending on the severity of the blood vessel damage and the part of the brain affected.
 Memory loss may or may not be a significant symptom depending on the specific brain areas where blood flow is reduced.

 Vascular dementia symptoms may be most obvious when they happen soon after a major stroke.
 Sudden post-stroke changes in thinking and perception may include:

 - Trouble speaking or understanding speech

 These changes may happen at the same time as more familiar physical stroke symptoms, such as a sudden headache, difficulty walking, or numbness or paralysis on one side of the face or the body.

 Multiple small strokes or other conditions that affect blood vessels and nerve fibers deep inside the brain may cause more gradual thinking changes as damage accumulates.
 Common early signs of widespread small vessel disease include impaired planning and judgment; uncontrolled laughing and crying; declining ability to pay attention; impaired function in social situations; and difficulty finding the right words.